Elements of the Digital World

 The Essence of Digital Infrastructures

 What do roads, airports, the internet, the electricity network, and a search engine have in common?
 They are all services that are independent of a specific user or usage.
 They are provisioned on a longer timescale than that of an individual usage.
 And they are typically not owned by their users, or at least, not directly.
 In this book I am mostly concerned with digital infrastructures.
 Their services are digitally accessible.
 Of the above examples, the internet and the search engine are the best examples of that.
 Interestingly, the other services increasingly rely on digital infrastructures themselves, or even incorporate specific digital infrastructures.
-An example of that are the trading platforms that enable the planning of electricity supply and demand.
+An example of that is the trading platforms that enable the planning of electricity supply and demand.
 In many countries, electricity is a market, not a monopoly, which requires coordination between the various players. ...

 March 10, 2025